-I think I speak for most gluten-free eaters when say we miss the texture of soft noodles and doughy bread.
+I think I speak for most of us when I say we miss the texture of soft pasta.
 While there are pretty good gluten-free noodles and bread, they are not the same without gluten.

 So when you’re gluten-free, you often find yourself on a quest to find foods that mimic that doughy, soft texture you crave.

-So when I saw a Pinch of Yum’s pumpkin gnocchi recipe floating around the Internet, I knew I had to give it a try.
+So when I saw a Pinch of Yum’s pumpkin gnocchi recipe floating around the Internet, I knew I had to try it.
 It looks like it offers up that doughy texture I so desire.

 Spoiler alert – it worked!
-Just look at these beautiful gnocchi:
+Just look at this beautiful gnocchi: